-This is a crucial part of betting on the sport, and most bets revolve around the scoring system.
+This is a crucial part of betting on this sport, and most bets revolve around the scoring system.

-Each NCAAF game is divided into four quarters, each 15-minutes long.
-Like in most sports, the game’s object is to finish with the most points when time runs out.
-However, what makes football so unique is the number of different ways you can score and the value of each score.
+Each NCAAF game is divided into four quarters, 15-minutes long each.
+Like in most sports, the game’s purpose is to finish with the most points when time runs out.
+However, what makes football so unique is the number of different ways you can score, plus the value of each score.
 Because the NCAAF is just for college students, it is an amateur level of football.
 Players can leave college and try to go professional in the NFL.

 How to Read NCAAF Scores?

-All NCAAF scores are the same and follow in the footsteps of the NFL.
-Each touchdown is worth six points, and after a touchdown a team has the option to either kick an extra-point field goal attempt for just one point or go for a two-point conversion.
+All NCAAF scores follow in the footsteps of the NFL.
+Each touchdown is worth six points, and, after a touchdown, a team has the option to either kick an extra-point field goal attempt for just one point, or go for a two-point conversion.
 The two-point conversion is just running a play from a short distance from the goal line.
-Each team only gets one try at an extra point or two-point conversion after every touchdown, and if they fail, they only get six points on that drive.
-If an offense can not score a touchdown on a drive, they can elect to kick a field goal for three points if they are close enough.
+Each team only gets one try at an extra point or a two-point conversion after every touchdown; if they fail, they only get six points on that drive.
+If an offense cannot score a touchdown on a drive, they can elect to kick a field goal for three points, if they are close enough.

-A defense can earn two points after tackling an offensive player in their own endzone, resulting in a safety, which is very difficult to do.
+A defense can earn two points after tackling an offensive player in their own endzone, which results in a safety; this is a very difficult thing to do.
 The defense can also score by causing a turnover and running into the opposing team’s endzone.

-Betting on a Moneyline is simply who will win the game and outscore the other team.
-If a sportsbook believes that one team will win, they are the favorite, maybe putting their odds at -300.
-The other team is the team the sportsbooks believe will lose, making them underdogs and placing their odds to win at +300.
+Betting on a Moneyline is simply betting on who will win the game and outscore the other team.
+If a sportsbook believes that one team will win, they are the favorite, perhaps putting their odds at -300.
+The other team is the team the sportsbooks believe will lose, making them the underdogs and placing their odds to win at +300.
 Your goal as a bettor is to put your money on the team you believe will score the most points.

-Betting on an NCAAF spread involves a deeper understanding of how scoring works within the league.
-A sportsbook can set a spread at 2.5, making the favorite needing to win by more than 2.5 (looking like -2.5) or have the underdog cover, losing by less than 2.5 (looking like +2.5).
-For this example, the sports book believes the game will be decided by less than a field goal since a field goal is just three points.
+Betting on an NCAAF spread involves a slightly deeper understanding of how scoring works within the league.
+A sportsbook can set a spread at 2.5, where the favorite needs to win by more than 2.5 (looking like -2.5), or have the underdog cover the spread losing by less than 2.5 (looking like +2.5).
+For this example, the sportsbook believes the game will be decided by less than a field goal, since a field goal is just three points.
 That knowledge can also come in handy with higher spread totals, generally around 6.5, when a team is expedited to win by more than a touchdown, or 10, when a team might win by a touchdown and field goal.

-NCAAF over/under bets account for betting on how many points each team will score in a game or even a quarter.
-These totals can be set at a number for both teams or focused on one team.
-The sportsbook will establish a line of 41 total points to be scored in a game, which a better would need to decide if that is too many or too few points allowed for the combined teams.
-If the line is 41, that takes five touchdowns (with only extra points), and three field goals would reach that score.
+NCAAF over/under bets account for betting on how many points each team will score in a game, or even in a quarter.
+These totals can be set at a specific number for both teams, or focused on one team.
+The sportsbook will establish a line of 41 total points to be scored in a game; here, a bettor would need to decide if that is too many or too few points allowed for the combined teams.
+If the line is 41, that takes five touchdowns (with only extra points), and two field goals would reach that score.
 If you think there will be one more field goal, you will bet the over, and if you think the teams will score less, you will take the under.

-Check out the latest NCAAF news and betting analysis.Follow us on Twitter
+Check out the latest NCAAF news and betting analyses.Follow us on Twitter